ic3-software/ic3-analytics-ops/etc/doc/en/tasks/ExecuteMdx.md

     schema: string;

     tidyMaxRowCount?: number;

     statement: string;

 }

 interface ExecuteMdxAssertion extends Assertion {

+    // Use the 'elevatedAuthenticator' defined at test level. elevatedAuthenticator?: true;

     // The both results are strictly the same. equals?: {